bpollner/uniset/README.md

 ```
 color <- .doe$stn$favouriteColor # does not work yet
 ```
 In this example we obtain the value from the key 'favouriteColor' from the list called 'stn' in the environment called '.doe'.
-All these names (environmen name, object name) can of course be customized when using the functions *uniset_getFiles* or *uniset_copyFilesToPackage*.
+All these names (environment name, object name) can of course be customized when using the functions *uniset_getFiles* or *uniset_copyFilesToPackage*.

 ### The real world test
-Open the RProject project file in the folder 'dogPack' on your desktop, build and install the package, and then call:
+Open the RStudio project file in the folder 'dogPack' on your desktop, build and install the package, and then call:
 ```
 library(dogPack)
 dogPackTest() # should give a nice printout